otrekw/azure-docs.de-de/articles/databox-online/azure-stack-edge-gpu-kubernetes-networking.md

 When an application or the end user would first use the IP address associated with the service of type load balancer to discover the service.
 Then it would use the label select `app = WS` to discover the pods associated with the application.
 The `kube-proxy` component would then distribute the traffic and ensure that it hits one of the web server application pods.
 If the web server app wanted to talk to the database app, then it would simply use the name of the service and using the name and the DNS server pod, resolve the name to an IP address.
 Again using labels and label selector, it would discover the pods associated with the database application.
 The `kube-proxy` would then distribute the traffic across each of the database app nodes.-->

-## <a name="kubernetes-networking-on-azure-stack-edge"></a>Kubernetes-Netzwerke auf Azure Stack Edge-Geräten
+## <a name="kubernetes-networking-on-azure-stack-edge-pro"></a>Kubernetes-Netzwerke auf Azure Stack Edge Pro-Geräten

-Zur Bereitstellung der Netzwerkfunktionen auf Ihrem Azure Stack Edge-Gerät werden Calico, Metallb und Core DNS installiert.
+Zur Bereitstellung der Netzwerkfunktionen auf Ihrem Azure Stack Edge Pro-Gerät werden die Komponenten Calico, Metallb und Core DNS installiert.

 - **Calico** weist jedem Pod eine IP-Adresse aus einem privaten IP-Adressbereich zu und konfiguriert Netzwerkfunktionen für diese Pods, um die Kommunikation zwischen Pods auf verschiedenen Knoten zu ermöglichen.
 - **Metallb** wird in einem Pod innerhalb des Clusters ausgeführt und weist Diensten vom Typ Lastenausgleich eine IP-Adresse zu.
 Die IP-Adressen für den Lastenausgleich werden aus dem Dienst-IP-Adressbereich ausgewählt, der über die lokale Benutzeroberfläche angegeben wird.